Kristen McCabe Lashua

 Dissertation in progress: "Children at the Birth of Empire, c.
 1600-1760"

 Field exams completed January 2012 in Early Modern Britain, Early Modern Europe, Eighteenth-Century Europe, and the Atlantic World

 Thesis: “‘Shipp them out for Virginia, with as much expedition as may stand with conveniencie’: The Transportation of London’s Vagrant Children to Virginia, 1618-1622”

 B.A., Pacific Lutheran University, May 2009, summa cum laude

 Academic Work Experience

-- Guest lecture for program, "Children and Labor in History"
+- Guest lecturer for program, Summer 2013, "Children and Labor in History"

 Teaching Assistant, University of Virginia, August 2010-2013